mchmarny/buildstatus/README.md

 ## PubSub Subscription

-Since Cloud Run generates service URL including random portion of the service name, we will start by capturing the service URL:
+Since Cloud Run generates service URL which includes random portion of the service name, we will start by capturing the full service URL:

 ```shell
 SURL=$(gcloud beta run services describe cloud-build-status --region us-central1 --format 'value(status.domain)')
 ```

-Then, to enable PubSub to push data to Cloud Run service we will need to create a PubSub topic subscription called `cloud-builds-sub` for `cloud-builds` topic:
+Now, to enable PubSub to push data to Cloud Run service we will create a PubSub topic subscription called `cloud-builds-sub` for the `cloud-builds` topic to which Cloud Build publishes status changes:

 ```shell
 gcloud beta pubsub subscriptions create cloud-builds-sub \